“Though often thought to mean mundane and boring, Average really means what occurs the most.” — Urban Dictionary

 Check out more from Heidi Suydam:

-Average suburban housewife turned grocery store stocking clerk (thank you 2020), part-time blogger, full time dreamer.
+Average suburban housewife turned grocery store stocking clerk (thank you 2020), part-time blogger, full time dreamer, content writer (my new job!).
 Owner/founder of #thesosblog.